SPECIAL NOTE FOR ACADEMIC YEAR 2020-2021

-The University Honors Office (http://honors.fsu.edu) houses two programs for many of the university’s most talented and motivated students: The University Honors Program and the Honors in the Major Program.
+The University Honors Office houses two programs for many of the university’s most talented and motivated students: The University Honors Program and the Honors in the Major Program.

 University Honors Program

-The University Honors Program is targeted at First Time in College (FTIC) students.
+The University Honors Program is available to First Time in College (FTIC) students.
 Students in the Program have access to special Honors courses, priority registration, Honors housing, and Honors advising.
 Students in the Program can choose to pursue the University Honors Medallion, which is awarded upon the completion of 18 Honors credits and is noted on the transcript.
-The 18 Honors credits must include at least nine credits from Honors courses; however, the remainder of the credits can be earned from activities outside the classroom, including Honors DIS, non-credit Honors research activities, non-credit Honors community service activities, and Honors in the Major projects.
-These activities usually require a faculty sponsor.
-Standards for earning Honors credits in DIS and non-credit activities can be found in the Honors Program section of the General Bulletin (http://registrar.fsu.edu/bulletin).
+The 18 Honors credits must include at least nine credits from Honors courses; however, the remainder of the credits can be earned from activities outside the classroom, including Honors DIS, 0- or 1-credit Honors research activities (such as UROP), non-credit Honors community service activities, and Honors in the Major (HITM) projects.
+The Honors DIS and HITM projects require a faculty sponsor.
+Standards for earning Honors credits in DIS and non-credit activities can be found in the Honors Program section of the General Bulletin.

 There are two types of Honors courses: Honors Seminars and stand-alone Honors sections of regularly listed courses.
-Most courses designated as Honors courses generally satisfy at least one university-wide requirement (such as liberal studies), are open to students from all majors, and are generally limited to 25 students.
-Honors Seminars are courses designed exclusively for University Honors Program students and are limited to 15 students.
+Most courses designated as Honors courses satisfy at least one Liberal Studies requirement, are open to students from all majors, and are generally limited to 25 students.
+Honors Seminars are courses designed exclusively for University Honors Program students and are limited to 19 students.
 Honors credit may also be earned by contracting with faculty to do an additional paper or project in non-honors courses.

 Honors in the Major

-Currently this “community of communities” includes seven academic engagement programs geared primarily to first-year students: Social Science & Public Affairs Living-Learning Community at Wildwood Hall, sponsored by the College of Social Sciences; Bryan Hall Learning Community at Bryan Hall, sponsored by the Division of Undergraduate Studies; Women in Math, Science and Engineering (WIMSE) at Cawthon Hall, sponsored by the College of Arts and Sciences; Music Living-Learning Center at Cawthon Hall, sponsored by the College of Music; Social Justice Living-Learning Community at Wildwood Hall, sponsored by the Division of Student Affairs; Nursing Learning Community at Wildwood Hall, sponsored by the College of Nursing; and Pre-Health Professions Learning Community at Reynolds Hall, sponsored by the College of Human Sciences.
+Currently this “community of communities” includes eight academic engagement programs geared primarily to first-year students and focuses on either shared academic interests, shared majors or shared career paths.
 Program participants in a learning community live in the same residence hall and participate in an academic component designed by the faculty director of the community (several programs have a weekly colloquium and several offer one or more related 3-credit-hour courses).
 Each community introduces participants to a variety of the programs, resources, and expertise the University has to offer, including access to some of FSU’s most distinguished faculty members.
-Details are available at http://learningcommunities.fsu.edu.

 Second Bachelor’s Degree and Double Major